Best Kept Secret Beaches in Oahu- Go Hawaii Tours

-If there’s one negative thing about beaches in Hawaii, it’s the fact that they can get a little crowded.
-Jam-packed of visitors awaits you especially during peak seasons.
-However, there are a lot of hidden gems here and there all over Oahu.
-Thus, if you want some solitude and peace of mind you still can have it here.
-Check out some of the secret beaches in Oahu:
+If there’s one negative thing about most well known Hawaiian beaches, it’s the fact that they can get a little crowded, especially during peak seasons.
+However there are a lot of hidden gems here and there all over Oahu.
+Thus if you want some solitude and peace of mind as you visit, be sure to check out some of the following destinations:

-Cockroach Cove nestled between Halona Blowhole and Halona Point on the southeastern shore of Oahu.
-But only a few tourists were brave enough to conquer the rocky hike to reach the beach.
-However, the reward for this slightly daring feat is that the promised beauty that is definitely worth it.
+Cockroach Cove is nestled between Halona Blowhole and Halona Point on the southeastern shore of Oahu.
+Only a few tourists brave the rocky hike to reach the beach, however the reward for this slightly daring feat is that the promised beauty is definitely worth it.

 Once you reach the beach, picturesque views of the Pacific Ocean surround you.
-These beautiful place has been featured in several films, including 50 First Dates, From Here to Eternity, and Pirates of the Caribbean.
+Cockroach Cove is so beautiful it has been featured in several films, including 50 First Dates, From Here to Eternity, and Pirates of the Caribbean.

 If isolation is what you are looking for, Makua Beach is the perfect beach for you.
 The nearest store or restaurant is over 10 miles away, allowing for a fully secluded experience.
-This is a hidden beach, in fact, the first season of the hit TV show Lost was filmed here.
+This beach is so secluded, in fact, that the first season of the hit TV show Lost was filmed here.

 However, the beach is not protected by an offshore reef and the ocean current and can become dangerous so proceed when caution when entering the water.
 It is best for swimmer to stay close to the shore during the summertime.